Public Works Volunteer Programs

 This option allows individuals and groups a volunteer opportunity to contribute to the beautifying of the public domain and overall community well-being.
 Volunteers can set their own schedule for this work.
 The City of Boulder will recognize participants for their contributions to keeping public property debris-free and enhancing the city’s overall aesthetics.

-The city has a list of medians and right-of-ways that are eligible for adoption.
+The city has a list of medians and right-of-ways that are eligible for adoption, available to view here Click to view a map.
 Boulder residents and organizations can apply to adopt a specific median for one year.
 Volunteer assistance helps the city to continue median maintenance services.

 Adopting organizations and residents will be provided with trash bags, disposable gloves and safety vests.
 Safety training for program participants will also be provided prior to the first median cleaning.